bchaffin/bchaffin.github.io/matchsticks/matchsticks.markdown

 ### The inner loop

 With all that work out of the way, the core of the search is a pretty small recursive function.
-The board is represented as an array of N+1 64-bit vectors, with 1=empty and 0=full.
+The board is represented as an array of 2*(N+1) 64-bit vectors for the rows and columns, with 1=empty and 0=full.
 When we place a square, we need to figure out how many new matches were added, since it may overlap other squares.
 We can do this by ANDing the pre-computed masks with the affected rows and columns, and counting how many bits are set in the result.
 To count the bits we can use gcc's `__builtin_popcountl`, which on a modern Intel processor produces one 3-cycle instruction.

 In general we just have to try every position of every square: even choices which look bad now because they add a lot of matches might